xmos/lib_board_support/doc/rst/xk_eth_316_dual/hw_eth_316_dual.rst

 -----

 For convenience the kit includes an xTAG4 for debugging via JTAG/xSCOPE.
 The debugger connects via ribbon connector J3 (marked XSYS2).
-The debugger is accessed via the USB (micro-B) receptacle.
+The debugger is accessed via the USB (micro-B) receptacle of the xTAG.